 Blue Air Flight Cancellation Compensation

-The EU has laws to help you in case of flight cancellation.
+Europe has laws to help you if your flight gets cancelled.
 Here’s what you should know:

-If your flight is cancelled less than two weeks before your scheduled departure, you may be entitled to compensation up to €600.
-But there’s a catch – the airline can avoid paying if they rebook you on a different flight that aligns closely with your original schedule.
+In the event of a flight cancellation less than two weeks before your planned travel date, you might get compensation as much as €600.
+But keep in mind – the airline doesn’t have to pay if they rebook you on a different flight that doesn’t significantly disrupt your travel.

 Advance Notice | Re-routing Requirements |